Skip to main content

 }

 This pattern pairs naturally with splitting a monolithic provider into focused ones.
-If you have a single context with 15 properties, every state change re-renders every consumer.
-Splitting into 3 focused contexts means a theme change only re-renders theme consumers — not modal or toast consumers.
+If you have a single context carrying 15 properties, every state change re-renders every consumer; splitting it into 3 focused contexts means a theme change only re-renders the theme consumers, not the modal or toast ones.

-The composition pattern makes this split painless to manage.
-Without it, going from 1 provider to 5 means adding 4 levels of nesting.
-With it, you add 4 lines to an array.
+The composition pattern makes that split painless to live with.
+Without it, going from 1 provider to 5 means adding 4 levels of nesting; with it, you add 4 lines to an array and move on.

-I documented the full refactor — splitting a 153-line GlobalProvider into three focused providers — in the AppContext simplification case study.
+I wrote up the full refactor, splitting a 153-line GlobalProvider into three focused providers, in the AppContext simplification case study.
 The composeProviders utility was the finishing touch that made the split maintainable.

-The type constraint is minimal — each provider just needs to accept children:
+The type constraint is about as minimal as it gets: each provider just needs to accept children.

 type WithChildren = { children: React.ReactNode };